-The estimates of the numbers of trips, nights away, and the expenditure on those trips are subject to sampling variation as the data are from a survey.
+The estimates of the number of trips, nights away, and the expenditure on those trips are subject to sampling variation as the data is from a survey.
 Those sampling variations are quantifiable in terms of confidence limits.
-For the 2016 GBTS estimated confidence limits have been calculated based on the mean average of 2011, 2012, 2013 and 2015, in the adjacent table.
+For the 2017 GBTS data those values are given in the following table.

-Confidence limits of GBTS 2016 at the 95% level
+Confidence limits of GBTS 2017 at the 95% level